 What Is Modal Fabric?

 Modal is classified as a bio-based textile and is a registered trademark of Lenzing AG, an Austrian company specializing in textiles and fibers.
-The concept of modal fibers was developed in Japan in 1951.
+The concept was developed in Japan in 1951.
 Lenzing started selling its version of modal fibers commercially in 1964.
-Brand names include Lenzing Modal, China Modal and Formatex.
-Lenzing has also created MicroModal and MicroModal Air creating a lighter weight microfiber fabric from the beechwood fibers.
+Today, brand names include Lenzing Modal, China Modal, and Formatex.
+Lenzing has also developed MicroModal and MicroModal Air, creating a lighter-weight microfiber fabric.

-Modal fabric can be a knit or a woven fabric.
-It is very soft, drapes well, resists creasing and has a smooth lustrous finish.
-The fibers are often blended with cotton, spandex or other fibers because of its qualities.
-Because modal is both absorbent and air permeable or breathable, it is cool to the touch.
-The fibers take and hold dye easily resulting in deep, brilliant colors and produces no dye bleeding during cleaning.
-Modal is less resistant to shrinkage than cotton and tends to pill less as a result of friction on the surface.
+Modal fabric can be knit or woven.
+It's very soft; drapes well; resists creasing; and has a smooth, lustrous finish.
+The fibers are often blended with cotton, elastane, wool, and other fibers because of their silky quality.
+Because modal is both absorbent and breathable, it's cool to the touch.
+The fibers take and hold dye easily, resulting in deep, brilliant colors and no dye bleeding during cleaning.

-Some modal garments depending on how they are woven and constructed may wrinkle excessively when washed and will require ironing.
-Use a medium hot iron and always iron on the wrong side of the fabric.
 For extra protection, use a pressing cloth between the iron and the modal fabric.
-Extremely high temperatures when ironing can scorch cellulosic fibers.
+Extremely high temperatures when ironing can scorch cellulosic or plant fibers.
 The scorching or yellowing occurs as the fibers begin to burn.
-Burned modal fibers cannot be revived.
+You may be able to remove light scorching, but burned modal fibers cannot be revived.